 In 2021, about 14 million homeowners reported seeing roaches in their homes over the past year, while 14.8 million saw mice or rats.

-As stomach-churning as these reports are, it indicates that pests are a common problem for Americans across the country, and taking preventative precautions and removing risk factors for infestation is paramount in keeping infestations at bay.
+As stomach-churning as these reports are, they indicate that pests are a common problem for Americans across the country, and taking preventative precautions and removing risk factors for infestation is paramount in keeping infestations at bay.

 In this blog, we’ll look at the following: